Submit an Article Guidelines updatedOctober 2018

 Manuscripts should be prepared following the AMA Manual of Style, 10th edition, and spelling should reflect Dorland’s Illustrated Medical Dictionary.

 IMPORTANT!
-Manuscript files uploaded for review MUST include page and line numbers.
+Manuscript files uploaded for review MUST include continuous page and line numbers.

 Manuscript titles should be concise, specific, and informative and should contain the key points of the work.
 Overly general titles, as well as questions and declarative sentences, should be avoided.